 While college is in session, breakfast, lunch, and dinner are served in the Dining Room in the Main Building from Monday morning through Friday at noon.
 When Grounds Detail is scheduled on Saturdays, breakfast and lunch are also available to all students.
 Students are expected to maintain a clean and safe dining hall.

 Counseling services are provided by a qualified Counselor who also serves as the Chaplain.
 The Counselor offers assistance to students with personal problems and social or religious concerns.
 All sessions with the Counselor are strictly confidential.
+The college may also draw on outside counseling resources as needed.
 In addition, students may find it helpful to discuss college matters and seek advice or appropriate assistance from their shop instructors, faculty members, the Director of Health Services, the Dean of Students, the Dean of Education, the Vice President of Plans and Operations, or the President.

 The Health Services Office is located on the lower level of Rowan Hall.
 Health care is provided by a registered nurse from 7:30 a.m. to 3:30 p.m., Monday through Friday.
 The nurse provides appropriate care or referral for illnesses and injuries that occur during school hours.
 In case of emergencies, Riddle Memorial Hospital is located less than 2 miles from the campus, and many specialized health care facilities are in close proximity